Wilmer Flores Player Props: Giants vs. Pirates

-Friday, Wilmer Flores and the San Francisco Giants play the Pittsburgh Pirates and Rich Hill, with the first pitch at 7:05 PM ET.
+On Saturday, Wilmer Flores (hitting .371 in his past 10 games) and the San Francisco Giants face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 7:05 PM ET.

-He is back in action for the first time since July 9, when he went 2-for-4 against the Rockies.
+In his last appearance, he strung together two hits (going 2-for-5 with a double) against the Pirates.

 Wilmer Flores Game Info & Props vs. the Pirates